fnproject/fdk-java/README.md

 documentation](https://github.com/fnproject/fn/blob/master/docs/function-file.md)
 about it.

-Let's also have a brief look at the source:
+Let's also have a brief look at the source in `src/main/java/com/example/fn/HelloFunction.java`:
-`src/main/java/com/example/fn/HelloFunction.java`:

 ```java